wp-plugins/wp-grins-ssl/readme.txt

 If you're using the bbPress Fancy Editor, it won't work.
 I have not yet debugged this.

-= I'm using the new smilies and some are missing! =
+= Why are some smilies missing? =

-Yes, they are.
+If you mean some of the 'new .com smilies,' then yes, they are.
 The following are 'hidden': "bear", "wordpress", "martini", "developer", "whiterussian", "burrito", "facepalm", "kitten", "uneasy"

 And those aren't the codes.
 Try <code>(w)</code> or <code>=^-^=</code> and see what happens.
 These are easter eggs.

+= Does this support emoji? =

+Yes.
+Full WordPress 4.2 support.
+It's built to only show the default smilies, though otherwise the line would be too long.